https://www.totraveltoo.com/

 Conclusion:

-Few more beaches worth visiting are the Mirissa, Unawatuna, Nilaveli Beach.
+A few more beaches worth visiting are Mirissa, Unawatuna, and Nilaveli Beach.
 There are plenty of modest stay options to choose from by way of homestays and small quaint hotels.
 However, the hospitality of the local people makes even the most budgeted trip feel like royalty.
 Connectivity is also very good with trains, buses and paid taxis going almost everywhere.

 Author Bio

-We hope that our top places to visit in Sri Lanka has whet your appetite and that you will be visiting Sri Lanka soon.
+We hope that our top places to visit in Sri Lanka have whet your appetite and that you will be visiting Sri Lanka soon.

 Essential Visitor Information to Visit Sri Lanka